MINDFULNESS: TAMING THE MONKEY

 The Secularization of Mindfulness

 Several people have pushed Mindfulness as a concept and practice in the United States.
 They can’t deny its religious basis yet they present it as a secular method.
 One of the most influential, Zen Buddhist Jon Kabat-Zinn (b.
 1944), whose PhD is in Molecular Biology, runs the Center for Mindfulness (formerly the Stress Reduction Clinic), which he founded in 1979 at the University of Massachusetts Medical School.
-Kabat-Zinn’s stress reduction and Mindfulness program, MBSR (Mindfulness Based Stress Reduction), has spread to over 200 hospitals and medical centers around the country.
+Kabat-Zinn’s stress reduction and Mindfulness program, MBSR (Mindfulness Based Stress Reduction), has spread to hospitals and medical centers around the country.
 One news article reports:

 Kabat-Zinn is reluctant to use the word “spiritual” to describe the approach to healthy living that he promotes, characterizing it instead as being “grounded in common sense.”